 Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAC level)

-Dr. Forret teaches DBA courses primarily in Human Resource Management, Research Methods I, and Special Topics courses in Careers, Training & Development, and Organizational Culture.
+Dr. Forret primarily teaches HR Management, Research Methods, and topics courses in Careers, Training & Development, and Organizational Culture.

 Teaches Strategic Management at the graduate and undergraduate level.